sidesteps/blog/learning_club.md

 - Innovative technology you want to explore
 - Research paper you want to grasp

-##Our team learning platform
+##Our team research platform

-To facilitate your teams' collaboration online, whenever you discover a study item of your interest, create a new topic in our clubs' <a href='http://itcraftsmen.club' target='_blank'>team learning platform</a>.
+To facilitate your teams' collaboration online, whenever you discover a study item of your interest, create a new topic in our clubs' <a href='http://itcraftsmen.club' target='_blank'>team research platform</a>.
 Make clear what study item you are researching and tag it with a proper study domain category.
 Our platform is public, so anybody interested in your topic can team-up with you.

 And with this, the stage is yours.
 Let the learning commence!

 #Summary

-Our club gives you two instruments to facilitate your learning progress: Team Learning and Knowledge Reinforcement.
+Our club gives you two instruments to facilitate your learning progress: Team Research and Knowledge Reinforcement.

 Learning with a team of like minded peers energizes and concentrates your mind.
 Prospect of sharing with them turns peaces of information that you gather on your research subject into *findings*.
 Joy of sharing those findings boosts your motivation to learn.
 You become more focused on the subject in search of them.